deemp/flakes/README.md

 - Install [direnv](https://nix.dev/tutorials/declarative-and-reproducible-developer-environments#direnv-automatically-activating-the-environment-on-directory-change) - steps 1, 2

+- Log out, Log in

 - Allow direnv here
   ```sh
   direnv allow
   ```

-- Now, everything should load.
-You may have to wait
+- Now, when prompted, answer `y`

+- Everything should start loading.
+If no, run `nix develop`

 - After that, run
   ```sh
   codium .
   ```

-- A Codium instance with all promised tools should open
+- A Codium instance with the promised tools should open.

 - Try to add a problem:
   ```sh